-These factors are serious concerns in Bangladesh, continuing to inhibit law enforcement actions.
-There are reports on police charging bribes in the registered brothel to ignore abuse within the establishments, to forego checking for the required documentation that each individual was older than 18, and to procure fraudulent documents for girls as young as 10 years old.
-According to the 2022 US TIP Report, some labour attachés, local politicians, judges, and police requested bribes from victims and their families to pursue cases.
-Politicians were accused of facilitating labour exploitation of Bangladeshi workers abroad.
-Observers alleged some officials from district employment and manpower offices allegedly facilitated human trafficking, and some traffickers in rural areas had political connections that enabled them to operate with impunity.
+These factors are serious concerns in Bangladesh that continues to inhibit law enforcement actions.
+There are reports of police charging bribes in the registered brothels to ignore abuse within the establishments, to forego checking for the required documentation that each individual was older than 18, and to procure fraudulent documents for girls as young as 10 years old.
+According to the 2022 US TIP Report, some labour attachés, local politicians, judges, and police requested bribes from victims and their families to pursue cases.359 Politicians were accused of facilitating labour exploitation of Bangladeshi workers abroad.
+Observers alleged that some officials from district employment and manpower offices facilitated human trafficking, and some traffickers in rural areas had political connections that enabled them to operate with impunity.

-- Workers who seek employment outside the country, both by irregular and regular means - ♣ Victims of child marriage and gender-based violence
+- Women and children living in registered and unregistered brothels; - Workers who seek employment outside the country, both by irregular and regular means; - Victims of child marriage and gender-based violence.